Cataract Surgery in Canberra

 The ultrasound is delivered to the eye through a special hand-piece which fits into a self-sealing wound less than 2.5 millimetres wide.
 The ophthalmologist carefully removes the lens pieces with gentle vacuum.

 Following lens removal, the ophthalmologist will insert a specially designed implant, known as an artificial intraocular lens (IOL).
-The intraocular lens will be placed into the support structure where the natural lens used to be suspended at the front of the eye.
+The IOL lens will be placed into the support structure where the natural lens used to be suspended at the front of the eye.

 2. Femtosecond laser-assisted cataract surgery (FLACS)